OWASP/www-chapter-brasov/index.md

 </td>
 <td>
 <a href="#">
-   <p>Stealing credentials via NTLMv2</p>
+   <a>Stealing credentials via NTLMv2</a>
-  <p>NTLMv2, the challenge-response authentication protocol, hacked via LLMNR poisoning(man in the middle attack).
+  <a>NTLMv2, the challenge-response authentication protocol, hacked via LLMNR poisoning(man in the middle attack).
 NTLM authentication is the de-facto standard in corporate networks running Windows.
-There are a plethora of well-understood local attacks that take advantage of the way Windows perform automatic NTLM authentication, and abusing this feature is undoubtedly on the playbook of every penetration tester and red teamer.</p>
+There are a plethora of well-understood local attacks that take advantage of the way Windows perform automatic NTLM authentication, and abusing this feature is undoubtedly on the playbook of every penetration tester and red teamer.</a>
  </a>
 </td>
 </tr>